elof/popular/_data/jeanne/2020-08-25-best-art-crafts-supplies.md

 ### Paper

 1. Bright Construction Paper Smart Pack Multicolor Variety Pack- Heavy and vibrant paper

-   Melissa & Doug Easel Paper Rolls
+2. **Easel Paper Rolls**: We got this Melissa & Doug easel paper rollsinitally as part of a set that came with the Melissa & Doug easel but we’ve gone back to this one after trying other brandS because it’s heavy duty and can withstand layers and layers of paint.

-   Canson (100510941) XL Series Watercolor Pad, 9" x 12", Fold-Over Cover
+3. Canson (100510941) XL Series Watercolor Pad, 9" x 12", Fold-Over Cover

-   Arteza 5.5x8.5” Mixed Media Sketch Book
+4. Arteza 5.5x8.5” Mixed Media Sketch Book

-   Crayola Cardstock Paper, Colored Cardstock
+5. Crayola Cardstock Paper, Colored Cardstock

 ### Paint and Paint supplies